marcinbudny/applicationinsights-owinextensions/README.md

 If you would like to contribute, please create a PR against the develop branch.

 ## Release notes

+### 0.5.0
+* [BREAKING] (possibly) - `UseApplicationInsights` now accepts an instance of `RequestTrackingConfiguration` instead of separate configuration parameters.
+Old overload has been deprecated
+* [FEATURE] - `IOwinContext` is passed to request filter and additional properties extractor delegates
+* [FEATURE] - request filter and additional properties extractor delegates are now async

 ### 0.4.1
 * [FIX] Fixed #17 - incorrect logging when exception thrown from downstream OWIN pipeline